RomanMski/market-microstructure-backtests/README.md

 The project studies how gold behaves after short-term price deviations from rolling moving averages.
 The goal is not to present a live trading system, but to build a serious research workflow: data preparation, signal discovery, sequential backtesting, cost sensitivity, walk-forward validation, event filtering, and robustness checks.

 > **Note:** This is a research project, not a live trading system.
 Historical backtest results are not live trading claims.
-Execution quality, spreads, slippage, latency, broker-specific costs, and paper-trading validation remain open issues.
+Execution quality, spreads, slippage, latency, broker-specific costs, and paper trading validation remain open issues.

 ---